zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 }
 ```

-Verify that your access works (even with our certificate in place we have to disable SSL verification with '--insecure')
+Verify that your access works (even with our certificate in place we have to disable SSL verification with `--insecure`)

 ```
 $ mc --insecure admin info miniok3s